polterguy/hyper-core/README.md

 * __xxx__ - Becomes additional parts of your `where` clause.
 Basically _"anything else"_. **Notice** - These additional arguments are `AND`'ed together by default.

 All parameters above are optional, and will be given _"sane defaults"_ if omitted.
-If you want to select only name and id columns, and sort descending by name, from your `camphora` database, and its `customers` table - You can accomplish that with the following URL.
+If you want to select only name and id columns, and sort descending by `description`, from your `todo` database, and its `items` table - You can accomplish that with the following URL.

 ```
-/hyper-core/mysql/camphora/customers/select?[columns]=name,id&[order-by]=name&[order-dir]=desc
+/hyper-core/mysql/todo/items/select?[columns]=description,id&[order-by]=description&[order-dir]=desc
 ```

 The above will return the first 10 records, but only the name and email columns, and sort your results descending by